 Endometriosis or “endo” doesn’t have to mean painful monthly cycles and infertility.
 Acupuncture, herbal formulas, nutrition and lifestyle changes can make all the difference to clear up endometriosis and help the body function properly.
 Most important is to get a clear diagnosis from a knowledgeable TCM physician who can apply the proper treatment to your unique underlying condition.
-Call Dr. Dongfeng Zhou today to schedule a free consultation.
-She has successfully treated many cases of endometriosis in the Margate, Coral Springs and Coconut Creek communities and she is confident that she can help you too.
+Call The Acupuncturists today to schedule a free consultation.
+We have successfully treated many cases of endometriosis in the Margate, Coral Springs and Coconut Creek communities and we are confident that we can help you too.

 - “Chinese Medicine Treatment of Endometriosis.”
 TCMWell, 4 May 2010, www.tcmwell.com/TCMAndLife/TCMFemale/Chinese-medicine-treatment-of-endometriosis.html.